 'The number and location of shelters for victims of THB [trafficking in human beings] in Albania remain the same as at the time of the first evaluation: two are for women, in Tirana (run by the NGO Different and Equal) and Vlora (run by the NGO Vatra), and a third one accommodates child victims in Elbasan (run by the NGO Another Vision).
 In addition, there is the National Reception Centre for Victims of Trafficking in Tirana, under the Ministry of Social Affairs and Youth.
-Each shelter has a multidisciplinary supervision

-&lt;sup>51 GRETA report 2016, adopted on 11 March 2016, published 2016, URL team, which includes social workers, a psychologist, a doctor, a teacher and a legal specialist.
+Each shelter has a multidisciplinary supervision team, which includes social workers, a psychologist, a doctor, a teacher and a legal specialist.